-Write consultation responses; current news articles for tce; or technical articles for journals.
+Write consultation responses; current news articles for The Chemical Engineer; or technical articles for journals.

-Review applications and supporting technical reports; reviewing university accreditation; reviewing technical articles submitted to journals; editing a subject group or member group website or newsletter.
+Review applications and supporting technical reports; reviewing university accreditation; reviewing technical articles submitted to journals; editing a special interest group or member group website or newsletter.

-Organise anything from a social networking event, a site visit; one day technical seminar up to a multi-day conference.
+Organise anything from a social networking event, site visit, or one day technical seminar, up to a multi-day conference.

 Mentor early career engineers.

-Do I need to be a Member of the Institution?
+Do I need to be a member of IChemE?
 Do I need to be prominent in my field of work?

-Some roles require a volunteer to be a Member or to be part of the Institution.
-Some roles require the volunteer to be at a prominent expert within their academic or industrial field.
-However you can get involved as a non-member of the institution and at an early stage in your career when you are a student.
+Some roles require a volunteer to be a member, and some require the volunteer to be a prominent expert within their academic or industrial field.
+However you can get involved as a non-member, and at an early stage in your career when you are a student.

 How much time do I need to commit?

 The time involved in volunteering is related to the type of work.
 Some roles such as those involving committees have a regular meeting schedule with committee papers and actions through the year.
-The work of interviewers, authors or assessors can be more ad-hoc.
+The work of interviewers, authors, ambassadors or assessors can be more ad-hoc.

 What are the benefits?

 All activities offer you the opportunity to network with other professionals and to develop your personal skills.
-Some roles have a higher degree of reliance on technical expertise than others.
-Some rely heavily on enthusiasm.
+Some roles have a higher degree of reliance on technical expertise than others, whereas some rely heavily on enthusiasm.